-Big news for New York City ice-skaters of all ages: There's not one, not two, not three, but four brand-new outdoor ice-skating rinks (three in Brooklyn and one at the South Street Seaport), plus a new location for the Battery Park City rink that debuted in 2012.
-While those skating spots won't start welcoming visitors until later in the season, many of the city's stalwart rinks open for business in October, including both Central Park rinks, the Ice Rink at Rockefeller Center and the Pond at Bryant Park, which has been rechristened Bank of America Winter Village at Bryant Park.
+Big news for New York City ice-skaters of all ages: There's not one, not two, not three, but four brand-new outdoor ice-skating rinks: two in Brooklyn, one at the South Street Seaport and a new location for the Battery Park City rink that debuted in 2012.
+Many of the city's stalwart rinks open for business in October, including both Central Park rinks, the Ice Rink at Rockefeller Center and the Pond at Bryant Park, which has been rechristened Bank of America Winter Village at Bryant Park.
 (Not like I'll ever call it that—I still call the RFK Bridge the Triborough.)

 All of these outdoor ice-skating rinks offer skating lessons and birthday party packages, and many also have ice hockey.
 Always check the rinks' official websites before heading out to verify the public skating hours as the schedules often change throughout the season, especially during the holidays.
 And don't let the current mild weather fool you: At some point it will get so cold, you'll probably want to hit an indoor ice-skating rink.

 Ice Rink at Rockefeller Center – Midtown East

 Hours vary.
 Visit the website for a complete schedule.

 Prices vary.
 Again, visit the website for up-to-date info.

 Every tourist's favorite rink already opened for the season on October 12.
 Despite its popularity, it isn't always crowded with three-hour waits—that's just when the Christmas tree is lit.
 Skating early or late in the season is fun and easy—if expensive.
 In fact, even during off-season it's by far the priciest rink in the city.

 Central Park, enter at Central Park South and Sixth Avenue